CommonRoad/commonroad-scenario-designer/docs/source/index.rst

-We provide more detailed information and examples under the following links:
+We provide more detailed information and examples under the following links, e.g., information about implementation details, API usage, or limitations:

 .. toctree::
     :maxdepth: 2